CSSUoB/TeX-Bot-Py-V2/README.md

 this setting allows them to also be sent to a Discord log channel.)
 * `MEMBERS_LIST_URL`: The URL to retrieve the list of IDs of people that have purchased a membership to your community group.
-(The CSS' members list is currently found on the Guild of Students website.
+(The CSS' members-list is currently found on the Guild of Students website.
-If your members list is also found on the Guild of Students website, ensure the URL includes the "sort by groups" option, so that all members are visible without pagination.)
+If your members-list is also found on the Guild of Students website, ensure the URL includes the "sort by groups" option, so that all members are visible without pagination.)
-* `MEMBERS_LIST_URL_SESSION_COOKIE`: The members list URL session cookie.
+* `MEMBERS_LIST_URL_SESSION_COOKIE`: The members-list URL session cookie.
-(If your group's members list is stored at a URL that requires authentication, this session cookie should authenticate the bot to view your group's members list, as if it were logged in to the website as a Committee member.
+(If your group's members-list is stored at a URL that requires authentication, this session cookie should authenticate the bot to view your group's members-list, as if it were logged in to the website as a Committee member.
-This can be extracted from your web-browser, after logging in to view your members list yourself.
+This can be extracted from your web-browser, after logging in to view your members-list yourself.
 It will probably be listed as a cookie named `.ASPXAUTH`.)

 You can put these in a `.env` file in the root folder,